Twig6943/FrostyToolsuiteBFNLinux/Guide.md

 3.Run `taskmgr` inside the wineprefix

-4.Select the .exe for the fmm gw1 linux build
+4.Select the .exe for the fmm bfn linux build

 5.Load & apply the mods you want